sakethksg/Peercrypt/README.md

 <details>
 <summary><b>🔄 Normal Mode</b></summary>
-<p>Basic file transfer with encryption for standard use cases.</p>
+<p>Basic file transfer with encryption for standard use cases.
+This is the simplest and most reliable mode, suitable for most everyday transfers in stable network conditions.</p>
 </details>

 <details>
 <summary><b>🪣 Token Bucket Mode</b></summary>
-<p>Rate-limited transfers to ensure consistent bandwidth usage and prevent network flooding.</p>
+<p>Rate-limited transfers to ensure consistent bandwidth usage and prevent network flooding.
+The token bucket algorithm allows for controlled bursts while maintaining an average rate limit, making it ideal for background transfers that shouldn't interfere with other network traffic.</p>
 </details>

 <details>